GoodManWEN/aiohttp-jwtplus/README.md

 # aiohttp-jwtplus
-Aiohttp middleware and helper utils for working with JSON web token.
+Aiohttp middleware and helper utils for working with JSON web token(signature).
 Added a post router for improving security level of SPAs &amp; auto refresh secrets.

 - Works on Python3.7+